Click for homepage

 Short-wave receiver - this page is a stub

-The TE-712 was intended as a military intercept receiver, and was used for radio monitoring purposes and intelligence gathering in the 10 kHz - 30 MHz frequency range.
-The unit is housed in a 19" rackmount case and weights approx. 20 kg.
+The TE-712 was intended for civil and military applications, and was also used for radio monitoring purposes and intelligence gathering in the 10 kHz - 30 MHz frequency range.
+The device is housed in a 4U 19" rackmountable enclosure that was available in two colour variants: grey and beige.
+It weighs approx. 20 kg.
 At the time of its introduction in 1977, it had a price tage of DM 50,000 (approx. 25,000 Euro) [2].

 1. At the time, these were common IF frequencies in professional receivers from Pfitzner and Telefunken.